CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-login-quick-tour.md

 ![CAM workspace panel](../../images/cloud-application-manager/getting-started-login-8.png)

-It is a global vision of the content and uses of the workspace.
-There you can see the number of the instances, boxes or providers and their status.
+The Dashboard page displays a global vision of the content and uses of the current scope.
+There you can see the number of instances, boxes or providers it contains.
 In addition, there are two charts with the uses by day, week or month.

+___

 **Instances**